AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 Due to limitations in the operating system, Windows has a file size limitation of 4,294,967,295 bytes (approximately 4.29 GB).
 It is due to a registry setting that defines how large a file on a network share can be.
 The value of the registry setting is a DWORD with a maximum size that equals the referenced number.

-Experience Manager desktop app does not have a configurable timeout value that disconnects the connection between Experience Manager server and desktop app after a fixed time interval.
+[!DNL Experience Manager] desktop app does not have a configurable timeout value that disconnects the connection between [!DNL Experience Manager] server and desktop app after a fixed time interval.
 When uploading large assets, if the connection gets timeout after a while, the app retries to upload the asset a few times by increasing the upload timeout.
 There is no recommended way to change the default timeout settings.

 ## Caching and communication with AEM {#caching-and-communication-with-aem}